yetaai/yorm/README.md

 # Usage

-Create your database configuration in dbconfig.js.
+Create your database configuration in dbconfig.js in your project root folder.
+There is a sample with yorm module folder.

 Then create your application tables.
 You can also define your own structure types as well.

 E.g: